20 Surprising Ways You're Damaging Your Body

-Of course, we all know chain-smoking, eating junk food, and drinking a bottle of wine each night are unhealthy habits.
+Of course, we all know smoking, eating junk food, and heavy drinking are unhealthy habits.
 But there are other surprising and subtle things you do everyday that can harm your mental and physical health just as significantly.
-From using certain headphones to putting off going to the bathroom to your choice of footwear, here are some of the shocking things you do daily that are damaging your body.
+From using certain headphones to putting off a trip to the bathroom to your choice of footwear, here are some of the shocking things you do daily that are damaging your body.
+And for things you can do that that will help, not harm, you in the long run, check out 13 Shockingly Simple Ways to Slow the Aging Process, Backed by Science.

 You're using wireless earbuds.